grafana/grafana-operator/README.md

 $ git submodule update --init
 ```

-Then build the image using the operatpr-sdk:
+Then build the image using the operator-sdk:

 ```sh
 $ operator-sdk build <registry>/<user>/grafana-operator:<tag>